Team Durham: Student performance programmes

 Team Durham has student performance programmes covering 17 sports.
 It has recognised national centres of excellence in a number of sports, including the Durham MCC University cricket programme (funded by the England and Wales Cricket Board), British Rowing Performance Centre status, and Lawn Tennis Association University Partner status.
+It is also a Football Association Football Accredited University, with the highest 3* rating.

 There are 25 Vice Chancellor's scholarships available annually for undergraduates across sports, arts and music (normally 8–10 awards in sports), 20 Palatinate scholarships for students who just missed out on a Vice Chancellor's Scholarship in sports, and 3 Weldon-le Huray scholarships in sports for students from low-income backgrounds.
 In addition, there are over 100 sports scholarships for postgraduate students.
 Durham is also one of the "delivery sites" for Sport England's Talented Athlete Scholarship Scheme.

 Partnerships

 Team Durham has partnerships with Durham W.F.C. (women's football), Durham United F.C. (men's football) and DMP Sharks (women's rugby).